-We’d like to start the exploration of the extension from its core features:
+We want to start the exploration of the extension from its core features:

 - Highly customizable Magento abandoned cart email templates;